cchitsiang/awesome-stars/topics.md

 ## chatgpt

-- [deepset-ai/haystack](https://github.com/deepset-ai/haystack) - :mag: LLM orchestration framework to build customizable, production-ready LLM applications.
-Connect components (models, vector DBs, file converters) to pipelines or agents that can interact with your
+- [deepset-ai/haystack](https://github.com/deepset-ai/haystack) - :mag: AI orchestration framework to build customizable, production-ready LLM applications.
+Connect components (models, vector DBs, file converters) to pipelines or agents that can interact with your d
 - [AI4Finance-Foundation/FinRobot](https://github.com/AI4Finance-Foundation/FinRobot) - FinRobot: An Open-Source AI Agent Platform for Financial Applications using LLMs 🚀 🚀 🚀
 - [henomis/lingoose](https://github.com/henomis/lingoose) - 🪿 LinGoose is a Go framework for building awesome AI/LLM applications.
 - [khoj-ai/khoj](https://github.com/khoj-ai/khoj) - Your AI second brain.
 Get answers to your questions, whether they be online or in your own notes.
 Use online AI models (e.g gpt4) or private, local LLMs (e.g llama3).
 Self-host locally or use our clou